idaholab/moose/framework/doc/content/source/bcs/CoupledVarDirichletBC.md

 coupling a single real value through the `value` parameter, a coupled variable is provided for the `v` parameter.

-Parameter $scale_factor$ can be used to scale the boundary condition value, either with a Real value or a Function.
+Parameter $scale_factor$ can be used to scale the boundary condition value with a Real value, a Function or a Variable.
 By default, it is $1.$ (i.e. no scaling).
+Note that $scale_factor$ can be a field variable, so spatially dependent scaling is possible.
+This can be used to locally turn the BC on or off.

 ## Example Input Syntax